OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 #### App Folder Structure

 Android apps installed (from Google Play Store or from external sources) are located at `/data/app/`.
-Since this folder cannot be listed without root, another way has to be used to get the exact name of the apk.
-To list all installed apks, the Android Debug Bridge (adb) can be used.
-ADB allows a tester to directly interact with the real phone, e.g., to gain access to a console on the device to issue further commands, list installed packages, start/stop processes, etc.
+Since this folder cannot be listed without root, another way has to be used to get the exact name of the APK.
+To list all installed APKs, the Android Debug Bridge (adb) can be used.
+ADB allows a tester to directly interact with the real device.
+E.g. to gain access to a console on the device to issue further commands, list installed packages, start/stop processes, etc.
 To do so, the device has to have USB-Debugging enabled (can be found under developer settings) and has to be connected via USB.
+Alternatively, you can configure the device so that ADB can be [connected over TCP/IP](https://stackoverflow.com/questions/2604727/how-can-i-connect-to-android-with-adb-over-tcp).
+As in both cases ADB behaves the same, we further assume the default case where connection over USB is established.

 Once USB-Debugging is enabled, the connected devices can be viewed with the following command:

 ```bash